-The Hinkley Program is focused on paid work experience and career development activities for young adults between the ages of 18 and 24 in the Hinkley community.
+The Hinkley Program is focused on paid work experience and career development activities for young adults between the ages of 18 and 24 in the Hinkley community and surrounding area.

-Career Institute and PG&E selects program participants to work in a paid work experience.
+Career Institute and Pacific Gas and Electric selects program participants to work in a paid work experience.
 Participants also receive training in career development, education planning, and life skill development.

 What is next?

 Complete the application (click to open) *indicate interest in Hinkley Program*

 Participate in a job interview.
 You will be contacted for the date, time and location.
 Please bring a current resume.